shankara-a/shankara-a/README.md

 ### 👋 Hi my name is Shankara Anand

 I am a fourth year medical student at Boston University and associate computational biologist at the Broad Institute of MIT & Harvard.
-I am applying into internal medicine for the upcoming 2024 ERAS cycle.

 I am passionate about:
 - 🧬 Cancer Biology